Documentation

 "Last item"

-property on the rendering context, but you
+loop variable hides any loop property on the rendering context, but you

-can still access it using this
+can still access it using this.

 @each array